solyarisoftware/nera.vim/README.md

 ## To do

-- command `:NesaMap` must rebuilt giving a more clear output
+- command `:NesaKeys` must rebuilt giving a more clear output
 - add a help / online tutorial command
 - tune arguments validation
 - exoende syntax, managing not only RASA-like style syntax annotation, but also other variants (a la Alexa, DialogFlow, etc.)